vitiral/wake/DESIGN.md

 - The pkg then goes through multiple states as its dependencies are resolved.
   These states are _declared_ -> _defined_ -> [_ready_ ->] _completed_, where
   _ready_ is only for modules.
-  - Closures on the pkg (like `exports`) are called when the pkg has achieved a state marked with the name of the input, i.e. `pkgDefined` is a pkg in state _defined_.
+  - Closures on the pkg (like `export`) are called when the pkg has achieved a state marked with the name of the input, i.e. `pkgDefined` is a pkg in state _defined_.
 - Modules are of type `function(wake, pkgReady, config) ->